paulosuzart/similarr/README.md

 # Similarr

-The goal is to explore [Shuttle.rs](https://www.shuttle.rs/) by implementing a sort of comparator that would take " mistaken` data as input.
-For example `"house"` and `"h2se"` should return true as the 2 here represents 2 missing characters, matching the total len of 5 plus the existing characters match.
+The goal is to explore [Shuttle.rs](https://www.shuttle.rs/) by implementing a sort of comparator that would take "mistaken data" as input.
+For example `"house"` and `"h2se"` should return true as the 2 here represents
+2 missing characters, matching the total len of 5 plus the existing characters match.

 An example that would not match is `"house"` and `"h2an"`.
 They both have len of 5 but characters at